Serenade of the Seas in Alaska

 Every Royal Caribbean Alaska Cruise Tour includes knowledgeable Adventure Specialists who act as guides, historians and concierges.
 They are by your side for the entirety of the land tour, providing insider tips and local perspective.

-Travel insurance is always a good idea whether you are cruising to international ports or within the United States.
-Even though the insurance plans of most US citizens should work while in Alaska, it’s still a good idea to purchase travel insurance prior to your cruise.
+I think it's worth buying travel insurance for any cruise, including Alaska.
+Even though health insurance plans of most U.S. citizens should work while in Alaska, it’s still a good idea to purchase travel insurance prior to your cruise.

 Travel insurance can cover travel delays and cancellations, lost luggage or valuables, medical coverage, emergency transportation, and more.
 It’s always better to purchase travel insurance and not need it than to not have travel insurance when an unfortunate situation arises.